skycat-me/simply-static-github-sync/readme.txt

 But what if there was an easy way to keep WordPress secure?
 What if you could lock WordPress away somewhere where no one can get to it but you?

-With Simply Static you can put your WordPress installation in a secure location and publish a static site for the rest of the world to see.
+With Simply Static Github Sync you can put your WordPress installation in a secure location and publish a static site for the rest of the world to see.
 You can keep WordPress at a secret URL, protect it with .htaccess, or even put it behind a VPN.
-Simply Static will create static copies of all of the pages from your WordPress installation and replace the URLs to match where you’ll be hosting it.
+Simply Static Github Sync will create static copies of all of the pages from your WordPress installation and replace the URLs to match where you’ll be hosting it.

 = Performance =

 Every time you visit a WordPress page it needs to perform database queries to fetch content and run PHP code to render the page.
 These actions take time to perform.

-With Simply Static, you’re creating a static copy of all of your WordPress pages.
-That time to create each page is incurred once, when Simply Static runs.
-When someone visits your static site they can instantly receive the page because Simply Static already did the work of creating it.
+With Simply Static Github Sync, you’re creating a static copy of all of your WordPress pages.
+That time to create each page is incurred once, when Simply Static Github Sync runs.
+When someone visits your static site they can instantly receive the page because Simply Static Github Sync already did the work of creating it.

 Depending on the complexity of your site, theme, and plugins, using a static site can easily increase the performance of your site by 10x.